OneB1ank/zygisk-Tweaker/README.md

 }
 ```

-- Note that you can specify multiple packages or a single package in the `game` and `unity` sections.
-Be cautious when modifying the memory permissions for `lock_fps` as it may result in account suspension.
+-  In the `game` and `unity` settings, you can enter multiple or single values for package.
+Please be aware that replacing `lock_fps` with an empty implementation using Dobby may result in an account ban.

 ## 🔍Frequently Asked Questions